Never the Twain Shall Meet?

 Time to Rethink SARs

 Perhaps now is the time to re-evaluate the form, content and purpose of SAR filings as part of the BSA Value Project.
-Treasury should address the complete disjoint between what financial institutions are asked to report, what they do report, and what the government has repeatedly said are our national priorities.
+Treasury should address the complete disjoint between what financial institutions are asked to report on SARs, what they do report, and what the government has repeatedly said are our national priorities to prevent illicit finance.

 Tax Evasion is the largest source of laundered funds.
 The funds laundered to evade taxes may have been legally earned.
 Health care fraud is the largest source of illicit funds, meaning that the funds were generated from illegal activity.